Johne’s Disease

 Full rules are detailed in the CHECS Technical Document.

-PLEASE NOTE: New rules for Johne’s disease testing are planned for 1 October 2021.
+PLEASE NOTE: An additional level of Johne’s Disease Risk-Level Certification – RL1* is being introduced from 1 October 2024.
 Find out more about the changes and how they might affect you…

 Mandatory and advisory elements to the CHECS Johne’s programme